 As is often the case in a small city, Billings doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Billings with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.71% of adults in Billings have a bachelor's degree or advanced degree.
+The citizens of Billings are slightly less educated than the national average of 21.84% for the average city or town: 14.71% of adults in Billings have a bachelor's degree or advanced degree

 The per capita income in Billings in 2022 was $22,780, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $91,120 for a family of four.
 However, Billings contains both very wealthy and poor people as well.